 “Happy New Year!” exclaimed Fawn, at five o’clock New Years Day morning.

 “Oh Fawn,” said Spot.
-“Go back to bed.
-It is too early.”
+“Go back to bed because it is too early.”

 “But Spot,” said Fawn.
-“I want to enjoy the day.
-It is a brand new year.”
+“I want to enjoy the day due to it being a brand new year.”

 “Fawn,” said Spot.
-“You have the whole year to enjoy it.
-Please go back to bed.”
+“You have the whole year to enjoy it., therefore, please go back to bed.”

-“Dress warm,” said Spot, getting out of bed.
-“It is going to be cold outside.”
+“Dress warm,” said Spot, while she was getting out of bed.
+“It is going to be cold outside and also, we know how you dislike the cold.”

 Fawn went outside and even though it was cold, it was a beautiful day.
 Fawn went down by the lake.